zuernerd/wow-fishbot-rs/README.md

 ---

-*Remember: Use at your own risk and respect the terms of service of any games you play.*
+*Remember: Use at your own risk and respect the terms of service of any games you play.
+Please behave.*